Availity/sdk-js/docusaurus/docs/resources/analytics.md

 export default App;
 ```

-Putting the `spaceId` on an element near the root of your app means it will be included with all [auto-tracked](#auto-tracking-with-data-analytics-attributes) user events as long as `recursive` is not set to `false`. `recursive` is `true` by default.
+Putting the `spaceId` on an element near the root of your app means it will be included with all [auto-tracked](#auto-tracking-with-data-analytics-attributes) user events as long as `recursive` has not been set to `false`. `recursive` is `true` by default.

 ## Auto Tracking with Data Analytics Attributes

 AvAnalyics provides two ways to track user interactions.
-You can manually call `analytics.trackEvent()`, passing it the data you want included in your logging, or you can use auto tracking.
+You can manually call [`analytics.trackEvent()`](#trackeventproperties-object), passing it the data you want to include in your logs, or you can use auto tracking.
 Auto tracking is enabled by default when your instance of AvAnalytics is initialized.
-You can disable auto tracking, pass `false` as the fourth parameter to the AvAnalytics constructor.
+You can disable auto tracking by passing `false` as the fourth argument to the AvAnalytics constructor.

 When auto tracking is enabled, AvAnalytics will automatically track events based on the presence of special `data-analytics-...` attributes on DOM elements throughout your app.
 The prefix for these attributes can be customized using the [`options` parameter](#optionsattributeprefix-string) of the AvAnalytics constructor.
 Data from these attributes will be added to the auto tracked event.
 The keys for this data will be the camel cased names of the attributes after the prefix is removed.